Rentstart Assistance Policy

 3.1 Rentstart assistance products

 Applying for Rentstart

 Clients who wish to access Rentstart will need to complete an application form.
-Clients are able to complete an application online or download a paper application from the FACS website.
-Under Housing Pathways, participating community housing providers facilitate access or deliver Rentstart products on behalf of FACS
+Clients are able to complete an application online or download a paper application from the DCJ website.
+Under Housing Pathways, participating community housing providers facilitate access or deliver Rentstart products on behalf of DCJ

 Applications for Rentstart Bond Loan, Advance Rent, Tenancy Assistance and Temporary Accommodation will be assessed within one working day of receiving the application and all necessary supporting information from the client.

 The following clients may also apply for Rentstart:

 - Clients currently receiving a Private Rental Subsidy